A lost battalion of platonic conversationalists jumping down the stoops

 Many atheists have a view that religions first sprung from collections of popular beliefs which were codified and institutionalized by the changing opinions of the (primitive, native) masses affected in part by their relationship to nature.
 Some believe that the causes of religions are rooted in our psychology.
 “Religious” feelings and experiences are sometimes accounted for by modern atheists in the false mental-health quasi-scientific language of the therapeutic state.
 Mental projections of a life without death are said to be childlike.
 A desire for an absolute moral standard for human behavior is even called psychotic.
 The need for hidden wishful-thinking provides solace from our personal demise: the idea of supernaturalism, and especially an after-life is called a necessary comfort.
 Many mystical “experiences” are explained in the most scientific and critical terms.
 Some say: Religions are culturally evolved systems of memes that arise automatically and easily . . . that there is internal religious resistance in all of us to looking rationally at how and why it works . . . that it is a spell we need to break, and that indeed, atheism doesn’t arise naturally.
 Why we might go into the desert (and walk along the edge of insanity for so many days and nights) to attain the “vision” from, or, to, “speak” with the gods is never adequately explained.
 How rational understanding and knowledge reforms us over time is swept aside; be that as it may, some of these charges must be partly true; however, leftist atheists like Harris, Onfray, Dawkins and their allies say that adult religious belief is this kind of self-inflicted delusion and that human beings are automatons formed from memes & circumstance, that our freedom is an illusion.
 They don’t just imply this, they explicitly state it; part of their doctrine is that humans have no real control over themselves.
 Our choices are the end of a causal chain and stretch back in time to the big bang.
 No agent is free and has no conceivable responsibility for any action.
 They are scientists and hold that metaphysical speculation on free will is almost tantamount to theology.
 To them, reason has abided religion with tolerance and only science can refute it.
 This is nonsense.

 I want to comment on this elitist attitude among scientists, mathematicians, linguists and analysts; in fact, I want to argue like Santayana, that religion and religious belief is directly related to reason (defined roundly below).
 First reason produced it, then reason (on philosophic grounds), rejected it.
 It is one of the reasons why almost all modern philosophers are either theists or atheists.
 Religious impulse is certainly not produced by popular belief or psychological need for certainty.
 Most markedly, it is not a delusion in the same light, for instance, as the omnipresent belief in Platonism among the educated-class of The New Ancien Régime, the unthinking default moral systems of Neoplatonism, Catholicism, Protestantism, Hegelianism, Marxism, Islam, Existentialism, Phenomenologism, Linguisticism, Analysism, Positivism and many other manifestations of Platonic doctrines [especially Bentham and Mills' Utilitarianism, see endnote].
-It is the ultimate belief among conformist intellectuals that inductionsensual-comprehensiondemocracy, individual-liberty and self-esteem, are second-rate and that left to our own devices, human beings will go all wrong.
+It is the ultimate belief among conformist intellectuals that induction, sensual-comprehension, democracy, individual-liberty and self-esteem, are second-rate and that left to our own devices, human beings will go all wrong.
 Platonism is the covert philosophic and psychologic position of Western Civilization.
 This dogmatic unquestioned temperament among the established intelligentsia is startling in its singularity.
 They are, of course, as divided as a Marxist is from a Christian or as a Christian is from a Muslim; however, here, to the extent they are religionists, socialists or elitists, they are default Platonists.
 They are at any rate, rife inside with similarities in political, religious and ethical beliefs.

 The word reason has long had, and still has, a large number and a wide variety of senses and uses, related to one another in ways that are often complicated and often not clear, (Encyclopedia of Philosophy); however, my definition is broad, taken from many sources and very clear: "Reason . . . is an open-ended combinatorial system, an engine for generating an unlimited number of new ideas.
 Once it is programmed with a basic self-interest and an ability to communicate with others, its own logic will impel it, in the fullness of time, to respect the interests of ever-increasing numbers of others.
 It is reason too that can always take note of the shortcomings of previous exercises of reasoning, and update and improve itself in response.
 And if you detect a flaw in this argument, it is reason that allows you to point it out and defend an alternative."
 Better Angels.
 Or, From Range: the R3 Initiative for scientific results: Rigor, Responsibility, Reproducibility.
 Or to quote Dawkins from A Devil's Chaplain: testability, evidential support, precision, quantifiability, consistency, intersubjectivity, repeatability, universality, progressiveness, independence of cultural milieu and so forth.
 Or to paraphrase Blanshard: reason is sort of a system of checking column A, the humanly observed, with column B, the really-real, and to do so in a clear, consistent and logically coherent way for human-beings even with the codicil, that we are incredibly subjective observers in an evolving organism which is life, and that consequently, absolutism isn’t possible; however, reason is potentially that which grasps necessary connections.
 Good epistemology searches out the tools of logic, reason and science, but knows, in the modern sense, that any true knowledge needs verification, skepticism (sincere doubt), trial and error, self-criticism, a whole host of critical sources, (induction, deduction, abduction/inference, reduction), self-education, Affect Theory, Intuition Pumps, inspiration and whatever serves reason to seek objectivity.
-Or, to roughly invoke Popper's version, reason demands, more formally, that any theory, (or hypothesis), put forth by anyone at all, should be formulated as much as possible to be refuted, that is, to have falsifiability, (a perfect example of this, 2018, is the work, The Evolution of Beauty,
+Or, to roughly invoke Popper's version, reason demands, more formally, that any theory, (or hypothesis), put forth by anyone at all, should be formulated as much as possible to be refuted, that is, to have falsifiability, (a perfect example of this, written in 2018, is, The Evolution of Beauty which uses the Popperian criterion to prove its very believable thesis.

 What makes homo-sapiens human beings is idea, specifically our advanced and progressive ability to picture another world, especially, an afterworld.
 Idea is our central characteristic as explained in my many articles on the subject.
 Large brains allowed us to invent alternative possible outcomes as a means to deception in the social reality; that is, along with the other motivations acting in tandem, such as language and concept development.
 As social (tribal) creatures, we competed with other members of the tribe for supremacy.
 With a big brain, social deception became our reality.
 We are the great deceivers; but, our Machiavellian beginnings don’t negate the power of idea on the mind of humankind and the ultimate outcome of our collective adventure.
 Our animate nature and the design of our mind may have been helped as well by sexual selection.
 In tribe or collective, the individual gains access to mates by reason, humor, inventiveness, artiness and other activities which appeal to people.
 Singers and actors haven’t done well only recently in getting the mates they favor, but also from time immemorial.
 Our human brains are predicting and projecting from the incoming sensual data creating and editing the movie, i.e., the simulation that we actually see by "synchronizing sets of neural activity in separate brain regions".
 We ask ourselves in time (first through religion, then philosophy, and then reason/science) "What is real?"
 We learn and update on the dark counterintuitive plain through the long years of human self-awareness of the ongoing successive states we find the world, or to quote from Descartes' Error, "Living organisms are changing continuously, assuming a succession of “states,” each defined by varied patterns of ongoing activity in all of its components.
 You might picture this as a composite of the actions of a slew of people and objects operating within a circumscribed area.
 Imagine yourself in a large airport terminal, looking around, inside and outside.
 You see and hear the constant bustle from many different systems: people boarding or leaving aircraft, or just sitting or standing; people strolling or walking by with seeming purpose; planes taxiing, taking off, landing; mechanics and baggage handlers going about their business.
 Now imagine that you freeze the frame of this ongoing video or that you take a wide-angle snapshot of the entire scene.
 What you get in the frozen frame or in the still snapshot is the image of a state, an artificial, momentary slice of life, indicating what was going on in the various organs of a vast organism during the time window defined by the camera’s shutter speed.
 (In reality, things are a bit more complicated than this.
 Depending on the scale of analysis, the states of organisms may be discrete units or merge continuously.)
 BODY AND BRAIN INTERACT: THE ORGANISM WITHIN.
 The brain and the body are indissociably integrated by mutually targeted biochemical and neural circuits.
 There are two principal routes of interconnection.
 The route usually thought of first is made of sensory and motor peripheral nerves which carry signals from every part of the body to the brain, and from the brain to every part of the body.
 The other route, which comes less easily to mind although it is far older in evolution, is the bloodstream; it carries chemical signals such as hormones, neurotransmitters, and modulators."